Clinical-Genomics-Lund/bonsai/docs/source/installation.rst

                                                   -m place.holder@mail.com \
                                                   -r admin

 Additional users can be created in the WebUI in the admin panel (``http://your-ip/admin/users``) or by using the CLI as above.
+For more information see :ref:`create users<Create users>`.

 Setup IGV integration
 ---------------------